Archive for the ‘Pets’ Category

 I like to stick to traditions, but interactive cat toys are just plain better than a simple string.
 And here’s one you should keep an eye on – the Dart Automatic Pet Laser Toy.

-ThinkGeek.com generously sent along this, one of their many interactive cat toys, for us to review with Frida and Posie.
-(Who are my cats.)
+ThinkGeek.com generously sent along this, one of their many interactive cat toys, for us to review with my two cats.
 This is an automatic laser toy that moves around, without making me have to do any of the moving.
 I know, you’re going to accuse me of being a lazy cat mom – but not before you judge me for thinking I’m a mom to my cats… But listen, sometimes I can’t engaged with the cats!
 Like when I’m doing chores, or sleeping, or watching important TV!
 That’s when it’s nice to have something that can keep the cats busy so they don’t knock over plants out of their vengeful.
 (And seriously, they do it to be vengeful, I’m certain of it!)

 You put some batteries in this sucker, and can set the speed and the amount of time for the unit to be on.
 There are also 16 different “play combination” which is very important (but so far, still confusing to figure out.)
-I have the FroliBolt, but the problem is that the cats get bored of the automatic function since the one pattern seems to be pretty ...
+I have the FroliBolt, but the problem is that the cats get bored of the automatic function since the one pattern seems to be pretty easy to figure out af ...
 Read More

-As part of our awesome collaboration in reviewing some items from ThinkGeek.com, I got two cat toys for Shop cat and Shop kitty (Frida and Posie.)
+As part of our awesome collaboration in reviewing some items from ThinkGeek.com, I got two cat toys for Shop cat and Shop kitty.
 The first item is the Fling-ama-String.
-I’ve been intimidated to write this review because I really need to emphasis how much Posie is in love with this thing!
-Frida is interested, too, don’t get me wrong – but Posie has hardly let Frida have a chance at it.
+I’ve been intimidated to write this review because I really need to emphasis how much Kitty is in love with this thing!
+Cat s interested, too, don’t get me wrong – but Kitty has hardly let Cat have a chance at it.

-Even when this toy is turned off, Posie is in love with it, trying to get at it.Fling Ama String Review
+Even when this toy is turned off, Kitty in love with it, trying to get at it.Fling Ama String Review

 Ready for the cutest woodland creature I ever saw?
 Augh, it’s always time for cute baby animal pictures, AMIRITE?